View Workflow Executions in Medusa Admin

 If you click on any executed step, you'll see its details, including:

-• Definition: the step's configurations which can be passed when you create the step.
-For example, the step's name, whether it has a compensation function, whether it's asynchronous, etc...
+• Definition: the step's configurations that can be passed when you create the step.
+For example, the step's name, whether it has a compensation function, or whether it's asynchronous.

 • Output: the step's output, which is the result of the step's execution.